 - Mail Absentee Ballots to applicants as soon as they are available.

-- Mail Absentee Ballots the same day that a properly completed Affidavit is received once Absentee Ballots are available and if there is no problem with the Affidavit.
+- Mail Absentee Ballots the same day that a properly completed application is received once Absentee Ballots are available and if there is no problem with the application.

-- Attempt to contact applicants directly if there is a problem with their Affidavit.
+- Attempt to contact applicants directly if there is a problem with their application.